Tornquist/tornquist.github.io/_projects/02_arcis.md

 The final game was difficult, but drove the shift from arcade to tower-defense strategies well.
 Early in the game it was best for the player to manually target and shoot enemies.
-By the 5th wave, it was important to build basic routing, and then as the game progressed the number of enemies increased so much that a good tower design took over gameplay completely.
+By the 5th wave it was important to build basic routing and as the game progressed the number of enemies increased so much that a good tower design took over gameplay completely.

 Each tower had a specific strength/health.
 Health under a certain level would